XavierBastalla/Learning-Documentation-100557897/A Survey of Computer Architecture Simulation Techniques and Tools.md

 Application:

-How these can be applied to our course activities is
+How these can be applied to our course activities is to test outcomes that are mention in out course work.
+What i mean by this is say a specific action will produce this result we can replicate it and see what how the data is be transfered and following the set instuctions.
+From here and can edit it / change certian data to see what the result may procude.
+The main goal is to give a visual aid to see how it works.

 =====================================================================